-- Walks users through the process of preparing and submitting their forms.
-Many routine tasks associated with the preparation and submission of the forms have been eliminated or streamlined. - Assists facilities in understanding each element of the Form R and Form A Certification Statement. - Allows expert users to bypass most of the detailed assistance and directly enter data into the forms. - Enables users to access and search the TRI Assistance Library to find additional guidance from EPA on how to report.
-With TRI-ME there is often no need to obtain a paper version of an EPA TRI guidance document. - Contains extensive intelligence to prevent facilities from making common errors. - Alerts users to possible errors so they can double check their forms before submitting them. - Assists users in completing Section 8 of the Form R. For RY 2004, the TRI-ME software will be offering a new tool: the Section 8 Calculator.
-The Section 8 Calculator will assist users in calculating their Section 8 source reduction and recycling activity quantities.
-Also for RY 2004, the TRI-ME software will populate Section 8 Column A of the Form R for facilities that load previous year's data. - Allows users to load their data from the prior year. - Also enables facilities to submit their forms on a floppy disk or on traditional paper forms to their state.
+Walks users through the process of preparing and submitting their forms.
+Many routine tasks associated with the preparation and submission of the forms have been eliminated or streamlined.
+Assists facilities in understanding each element of the Form R and Form A Certification Statement.
+Allows expert users to bypass most of the detailed assistance and directly enter data into the forms.
+Enables users to access and search the TRI Assistance Library to find additional guidance from EPA on how to report.
+With TRI-ME there is often no need to obtain a paper version of an EPA TRI guidance document.
+Contains extensive intelligence to prevent facilities from making common errors.
+Alerts users to possible errors so they can double check their forms before submitting them.
+Assists users in completing Section 8 of the Form R. The Section 8 Calculator assists users in calculating their Section 8 source reduction and recycling activity quantities.
+Allows users to load their data from the prior year. ₽ Also enables facilities to submit their forms on a diskette or on traditional paper forms to their state.